pdfruth/dallas-docker-meetup-Aug2018/lab02/README.md

 In this section we'll take an exising web application, *build* the "Docker container image" of it, deploy/*run* the "Docker container" and then *Stop* the "Docker container".

-Create a new directory to work from
+Frist, create a new directory to work from
 ```
 $ mkdir dallasmeetup
 $ cd dallasmeetup